 That’s the actual story of Austin band Sour Bridges’ birth.
 Well, maybe the cabin was really an apartment, and maybe it was closer to Lady Bird Lake (and maybe the dogs merely snored), but it did have a porch where friends gathered, bottles were passed and picking parties occurred.
 The songs also moved into original territory rather quickly, sprouting into a sound they call browngrass—“like bluegrass, but a little dirtier”—but it grows from that same country-rock soil.
 In fact, you can almost hear the history of American roots music in the strong harmonies and intricate arrangements of the band’s fourth album, Neon Headed Fool (May 24, 2019).

 Its 10 tracks, all but one written by lead singer and rhythm guitar/banjo/harmonica player Bill Pucci, capture the good-time vibe of a porch pickin’ party, while reflecting a deepening maturity in subject matter.
 It’s a natural evolution for a band that’s been together since 2010—though Sour Bridges actually has its genesis in the Pocono Mountains of Northeastern Pennsylvania.

 That’s where Long Island-born Pucci and his brother, Matt (lead guitar, mandolin, vocals), were raised.
 Both are self-taught players, but their musical interests were encouraged by their grandfather, who bought them instruments and even built Bill’s four left-handed banjos.
 They made their way to Austin in 2007, immediately finding a community of like-minded talents.
-Their latest incarnation includes Will Vaughan on bass and vocals and Garrett Ross on drums and percussion.
+Their latest incarnation includes Will Vaughan on bass and vocals and Marc Randal Henry on drums and percussion.
 “He’s a little more of a rock drummer,” says Bill, “so there’s a little bit of a different vibe.”